Graham-72/feed_import/feed_import_base/README.txt

 Override map() method to return a value by a given path.
 If you want the path in a different format (other than string) then override formatPath() method, which will be called only once for every path.
-Finnaly, override get() method which must return the next available item or NULL if there are no more items.
+Finnaly, override get() method which must return the next available item or NULL/FALSE if there are no more items.

 There are also some abstract classes having map() and format() implemented:

-- FeedImportSimpleXPathReader: returns value by xpath
+- FeedImportSimpleXPathReader: returns value by xpath from a SimpleXMLElement
+- FeedImportDomXPathReader: returns value by xpath using DomXPath object
 - FeedImportVectorReader: returns value from nested array/objects by a path (can be used to map nested JSON-like values)
 - FeedImportUniVectorReader: returns value from a linear array (can be used to